 It’s quite common for people to require hearing aids in their lifetime.
-Whether you have hearing loss due to a genetic disease or as the result of environmental factors, hearing aids can help in a variety of situations — from conductive hearing loss to tinnitus.
+Whether your hearing has changed due to a genetic disease or as the result of environmental factors, hearing aids can help in a variety of situations — from conductive hearing change to tinnitus.

 Here, we’ll take a closer look at the history of hearing aids, how modern digital ones actually work, and how to pick the right ones for you.